Essential Steps to become a Security Guard in NSW

 Step 3: Apply for a security licence

-Once you have completed the necessary training, you can apply for a NSW Security Industry Licence through the Security Licensing and Enforcement Directorate (SLED) website.
+Once you have successfully completed the necessary training, you can apply for a NSW Security Industry Licence through the Security Licensing and Enforcement Directorate (SLED) website.
 The application process involves submitting your personal details, proof of identification, and evidence of your completed training.

 Step 4: Start your Career